syrmaplibpos/Data-Science_C-JHU/Course1.md

 R is the best cloud computing language.

+#### Installing RStudio

+RStudio is a graphical user interface for R

 ##### Practice Quiz
 1.Question 1

 What is RStudio?

 A graphical user interface for R &check;